Plain Transformers are Surprisingly Powerful Link Predictors: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

+PENCIL is not simply that a Transformer can be competitive for link prediction, but that we provide, the first systematic explanation of what enables a vanilla bidirectional Transformer to do so without the strong PEs typically required by GTs.
 PENCIL bridges the gap between high-expressivity link prediction and realistic deployment by utilizing a vanilla Transformer over local subgraphs, entirely bypassing the need for structural encodings or per-node ID dependencies.
 Our results demonstrate that this architecture extracts richer structural signals than standard GNNs, achieving state-of-the-art performance with significantly fewer parameters and proving that simple, hardware-efficient designs are sufficient for large-scale link prediction.
+We believe that PENCIL is a principled step toward establishing plain Transformers as a legitimate and theoretically grounded paradigm for link prediction, with broader implications for graph machine learning.
+Finally, sampling budget serves as a natural knob controlling the expressive power accessible in practice.
+More broadly, this suggests that advances in hardware and systems for processing larger sampled subgraphs can directly expand the practical capabilities of models like PENCIL.

 PENCIL requires a context subgraph for each candidate link; consequently, its GPU compute and memory scale linearly with the number of candidate links.
 Developing resource-efficient variants---e.g., caching subgraph computations or hybridizing with retrieval-style scoring---remains future work.
 Moreover, PENCIL's empirical gains are most pronounced on large-scale datasets (Section~\ref{sec:experimental-results}), suggesting that reducing its data requirements through pretraining is a promising avenue.
 Finally, while our expressivity analysis shows that PENCIL can degenerate to SEAL, a tighter theoretical characterization of full-attention Transformer link predictors is still lacking and would enable clearer comparisons across emerging Transformer-based approaches.